wumpusplushieownersclub/bot/README.md

 ## Starting the bot

-Run `go run .` (Using . instead of main.go since there is multiple files)
+Run `go run ./src` (Using ./src instead of main.go since there is multiple files in a folder)

 If you want reload-on-save you can use [reflex](https://github.com/cespare/reflex)